DerjenigeUberMensch/xcb-wswm/README.md

 | SUPER+LMB | Activates Window Moving of the Clicked Window.
 (Must be Held) |

 ## Keybinds
-These are the default keybinds currently used within vox-wm, they are not currently planned to change, but will be when or if a configuration is implemented (NOT YET SUPPORTED)
+These are the default keybinds currently used within vox-wm, they are not currently planned to change, but will be when or if a configuration is implemented.

 - SUPER: The "Windows" key (next to fn/ctrl, usually the left side of the keyboard).
 - RETURN: The Enter key (Right above right SHIFT, Not the numlock Enter key)